michael-manley/Trinity_ArchLinux_PKGBUILD/README.md

 requests to fix them.
 Each package has a Bug entry which includes the build log for reference.

 1. tde-tdeartwork - Fails with undefined references see Issue #19
-2. tde-tdesdk - Fails with undeclared types see Issue #20